-Major medical individual and family health insurance plans do not include small business or Medicare-related health insurance plan offerings and do not include other ancillary products such as stand-alone dental, life, vision and short-term insurance plan offerings.
-Our individual and family health insurance plan commission revenue was adversely impacted in 2011 and 2012 due to the reduction in the commission rates that we are paid on new policies sold subsequent to the implementation of the medical loss ratio requirements beginning in 2011 as a result of health care reform legislation.
+Major medical individual and family health insurance plans do not include small business or Medicare-related health insurance plan offerings and do not include other ancillary products such as stand-alone dental, life, student, vision, accident and short-term insurance plan offerings.
+Our individual and family health insurance plan commission revenue has been adversely impacted due to the reduction in the commission rates that we are paid on new policies sold subsequent to the implementation of the medical loss ratio requirements beginning in 2011 as a result of health care reform legislation.
 Commission rate changes due to the implementation of the medical loss ratio requirements applied prospectively to applicable commissions earned on or after January 1, 2011 and the majority of the changes applied only to commissions earned on new individual and family plan members approved in 2011 and thereafter.
+We have increased our efforts to sell ancillary health insurance products, which include stand-alone dental, life, student, vision, accident and short-term insurance plan offerings, both in conjunction with the sale of an individual and family health insurance plan, as well as on a stand-alone basis,

 We define a member as an individual covered by an insurance plan, including individual and family, Medicare-related, small business and ancillary plans, for which we are entitled to receive compensation.
 For the majority of individual and family plan members that were approved prior to the effective date of the commission rate changes, we are being paid commissions at the rates in effect prior to the changes.
 As a result, the adverse impact to our overall individual and family health insurance commission rate structure is being phased in as the number of members approved after the commission rate changes becomes a greater proportion of our individual and family plan membership.
-Although we believe our overall individual and family health insurance commission rate structure is currently stabilizing, our actual future individual and family commission rate structure will depend on the total number of our individual and family plan members, the mix between individual and family plan members approved prior to the commission rate changes and those approved after the changes, any future changes to commission rates and the mix of new approved members by state, health insurance carrier and type of health plan, among other factors.
+Although we believe our overall individual and family health insurance commission rate structure has stabilized from the adverse impact caused by the implementation of the medical loss ratio requirements, our actual future individual and family plan members approved prior to the commission rate changes to commission rates, including any changes that result from the implementation of major aspects of health care reform in 2014, and the mix of new approved members by state, health insurance carrier and type of health plan, among other factors.
 Additionally, other programs that health insurance carriers have supported, such as commission overrides and our sponsorship and advertising programs, have also been reduced as carriers look to reduce costs to comply with the new medical loss ratio requirements.